rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 ``length``.
 Setting a new value of this field allows shrinking the array by reducing the number of its elements.
-Attempting to increase the length of the array causes a :index:`compile-time error` (if the compiler has the information sufficient to determine this), or to a run-time error.
+Attempting to increase the length of the array causes a :index:`compile-time error` (if the compiler has the information sufficient to determine this), or to a runtime error.

 An example of syntax for the built-in array type is presented below:

 .. index::
    array element
+   array
    index expression
    operator
+   field
+   array length
+   compiler
+   runtime error

 .. code-block:: abnf